Medically Reviewed

 Most people with stimulant use disorder experience withdrawal symptoms.
 Acute withdrawal symptoms usually occur after repetitive high-dose uses (aka binges) and typically subside within one week.2

-Although stimulant withdrawal doesn’t usually involve intense discomfort or medical danger, intense symptoms of depression that can resemble those of major depressive episodes is known to occur, and while in this depressed state, a person has an increased risk of suicide.2,16,21
+Although stimulant withdrawal doesn’t usually involve intense discomfort or medical danger, intense symptoms of depression that can resemble those of major depressive episodes are known to occur, and while in this depressed state, a person has an increased risk of suicide.2,16,21

 Simulant withdrawal symptoms include:21